Keyclic/keyclic-sdk/dart/doc/OccupantApi.md

 var after = 2013-10-20T19:20:30+01:00; // DateTime |
 var before = 2013-10-20T19:20:30+01:00; // DateTime |
 var order = order_example; // String |
-var person = ; // String | The identifier of the resource formatted as GUID string. var page = 56; // int | Page of the overview. var limit = 56; // int | Page of the overview.
+var person = ; // String | The identifier of the resource.
+var page = 56; // int | Page of the overview.
+var limit = 56; // int | Page of the overview.